sblinnikov/boom/READMEseb.md

 ### GFORTRAN

 E.g. for gfortran:  Makefile.opts.gf wanted /usr/lib/libg2c.a which was absent.
-One can take it from /opt/sage-4.6.2/local/lib/libg2c.a if sage is installed
+One can take it from /opt/sage-4.6.2/local/lib/libg2c.a if sage is installed.
 It starts working with SYSLIBS= -lgfortran (no libg2c.a is used) but at some
 point the compilation crashed finding errors in formats.